Account Permission Management

 n.
 The last user who completed the signature broadcasts the transaction to the node.

-N+1, verify that the sum of the weights of the multi-signature is greater than the domain value, accept the transaction, otherwise reject the transaction
+N+1.
+The node verifies that the sum of the weights of the signatures is greater than the threshold value, accept the transaction, otherwise reject the transaction

 - Query Signed Address